 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 An Unmarked Grave

-historical mystery that was published by William Morrow on June 5, 2012 and has 272 pages.
+historical mystery in Paperback edition that was published by William Morrow on June 5, 2012 and has 272 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include An Impartial Witness, A Lonely Death, A Bitter Truth, The Confession, The Walnut Tree, Proof of Guilt, A Question of Honor, An Unwilling Accomplice, Hunting Shadows, A Pattern of Lies, A Fine Summer's Day, No Shred of Evidence, The Shattered Tree, Racing the Devil, A Casualty of War

 Fourth in the Bess Crawford mystery series set in World War I and revolving around Bess Crawford, one of the nursing sisters helping on the front in the spring of 1918.

 In 2012, An Unmarked Grave was nominated for the Agatha Award for Best Historical Novel.